This is simply an introduction to some of the degree requirements at Bates. For complete requirements, see the college catalog.

 Bates offers majors in many fields (see the link below).
 Students are urged to consider carefully the areas in which they might be interested in majoring.
 They are advised to take introductory courses in those fields during the first year in order to become acquainted with the substance of potential majors.
 At the same time, a too-heavy preoccupation with the need to take courses only in possible major areas detracts from desirable diversity in curricular selection, particularly in the early portion of the undergraduate years.
 Full list of majors and minors.
 Full list of majors and minors.

 Student-designed Interdisciplinary Majors

 Students who have a particular interest which crosses the boundaries of the established disciplines may develop an individual and specific program of study drawing on courses from two or more established major fields.
-Such majors must be submitted for approval by the Curriculum and Calendar Committee.
+Such majors must be submitted for approval by the Curriculum Review Committee.
 Students must submit their proposals/programs for approval before they participate in the registration process during the spring semester of their sophomore year or the fall semester of their junior year.
 A more complete description of guidelines is available from the registrar.

 General Education Requirements

 The opportunity for students to concentrate or major in one of the academic disciplines is accompanied by the responsibility to complete a minimum of study in areas outside the major which are considered by the Faculty as having general and lasting significance for one’s intellectual life.
 Through such study students gain critical appreciation of ideas, values, and artistic expressions, which make up traditions of civilization.
 They also gain critical appreciation of the methods and theories of the natural sciences and social sciences.
 Bates graduates are expected to be knowledgeable in the “major” area, but above all they are expected to be capable of understanding the self and its relationship to prior traditions and present environments.
 Full Description of General Education requirements.